warriorAFII/PocketMosque/README.md

 # Pocket Mosque

-Kraken Wallet is a Crypto and Bitcoin self-custody wallet where your keys never leave your device.
-Engineered and crafted by the mighty and OG Kraken.com.
-It is built with React Native, Realm, an Electrum Server, and other FOSS projects.
-The backend runs over a proxy to ensure your personal data is never shared with 3rd party services or companies.
-It is built under strong principles of privacy, self-custody, and security to ensure maximum sovereignty for its users.
-It is open sourced under the MIT license.
+Pocket Mosque is a comprehensive prayer app designed to support your spiritual needs.
+Built with React Native, Realm, and other open-source technologies, it ensures privacy, security, and user autonomy.
+Our app provides accurate prayer times, Qibla direction, a collection of Duas, and push notifications to keep you connected and on schedule.

-This repo functions as a mirror of the main private development repo.
-Its main purpose is to provide audibility, trust minimization, and code review.
-Please provide feedback, vulnerabilities or bug reporting using the responsible disclosure process.
+We are committed to creating a reliable and user-friendly app that respects your privacy.
+Pocket Mosque is open-sourced under the MIT license, inviting community feedback, contributions, and code reviews to help us improve and evolve.

 ## Main features